AlvaroIsrael/hero-ngo-app/README.md

 cd hero-mobile
 npm install
 ```
-After that do not forget to download and install [Expo](https://expo.io/), otherwise anormal behavior may occour.
+After that do not forget to download and install [Expo](https://expo.io/), otherwise abnormal behavior may occour.

 Once all dependencies and Expo were installed, run the server with:
 ```